Poet and Author Jet Widick

 Jet Widick’s complex, yet simple poetry is a reminder to live in the moment and to wake up to nature’s everyday miracles.
 Her poems are full of warmth, conscience, fortitude and whimsy, and cover a range of themes that reflect the lovely little things that make up our everyday lives—which so often go unnoticed—yet are truly the most important ones of all.

-Jet Widick has written and published two illustrated poetry books Sage Words (August, 2016) and Sage Spirit (February, 2017), both hand-lettered by Southern California artist Kimberly Taylor-Pestell.
+Jet Widick has written and published three illustrated poetry books Sage Words (August, 2016) and Sage Spirit (February, 2017), both hand-lettered by Southern California artist Kimberly Taylor-Pestell, and White Wild Indigo (September 2017), her collaboration with NYC-based children’s book artist Annie Moor.
 She has also produced a Poetry In Motion series of animated poems excerpted from her Sage books.
-Her new illustrated collection of poetry White Wild Indigo and collaboration with NYC-based children’s book artist Annie Moor will be published Summer 2017.
+Her most recent book and creative collaboration with Kristen Alden, Gluten Free Soul Pilot (November 2018), is a self-care guide accompanied by poems and original recipes that combine authentic Italian dishes and cooking for the gluten-free diet.